tsgates/arch-wiki-markdown/wiki/IBus.md

     export XMODIFIERS=@im=ibus

-And then, you need to start ibus with "--xim -d", for example, add this line to ~/.xinitrc:
+And then, you need to start ibus with --xim -d, for example, add this line to ~/.xinitrc:

     ibus-daemon --xim -d